RobertElderSoftware/recc/README.txt

 Then

 make run-c-emulator       # Runs the kernel inside the C emulator make run-python-emulator  # Runs the kernel inside the Python emulator make run-java-emulator    # Runs the kernel inside the Java emulator

+By default 'make' will try to run the unit tests through the javascript emulator in chrome.